charmbracelet/glow/README.md

 size can also be limited with `--image-max-rows` (default 20 terminal rows, 0 for no limit), or the `imageMaxRows` config key.

+Images referenced by an `http(s)` URL are not loaded by default: fetching them would reveal your IP address to the image's host, much like a tracking pixel would.
+Instead, the URL is rendered as a link followed by a note saying the image wasn't loaded.
+Set `loadRemoteImages: true` in your config (or `GLOW_LOAD_REMOTE_IMAGES=true`) to fetch and render them.
+In the TUI the document's text appears right away, and a spinner in the status bar spins while the remote images are being fetched.

 ### Styles

 You can choose a style with the `-s` flag.
 When no flag is provided `glow` tries